Injured While Working From Home? Workers Comp Eligibility

 To successfully have an L&I claim covered, employees need to prove that their injuries were work-related.
 Workers must show that they were acting in the interests of their employer when their injuries occurred.
 Courts have found that the employer does not need to exercise control over the working environment for the claim to be covered.
 When an employee works from home, the hazards encountered at home are viewed as hazards of employment.

 L&I is a “no-fault” system, which means that it does not matter whether the employer caused the workers’ injuries.
 It doesn’t matter if the worker carelessly caused his or her own injuries.
-What matters is that the injuries occurred during the worker’s employment.
+What matters is that the injuries occurred in the course of the worker’s employment.

 Was I Injured in the Course of Employment?